k-tech-italy/ktcalendars/docs/src/usage.md

 title: Getting started
 ---

-# How to use ktcalendar
+# How to use ktcalendars

 ## Configuration